 The end user can interact with the kernel.
 Linux has become one of the most powerful and widely used operating systems in IT world.
 It is the backbone of servers, cloud platforms and cybersecurity environments.

-Key points for why to learn Linux
+Key Reasons to Learn Linux

 System administrators working with Linux must manage the users and permissions.
 Learn how this works in our guide on Managing Users and Groups in Linux: A Complete guide for Beginners.

-to the whole community.
+the community.

 Security tools and